We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Air compressor motors are measured in horsepower ratings, and the machine’s power has a lot to do with its capability.
 While most air compressors have enough power for general needs, the more powerful the compressor, the faster it will fill its tank with air.

 Horsepower can also affect how much maximum pressure a compressor can produce.
-Small electric motors should have at least 0.5 horsepower, while gasoline-powered options can benefit from as much as 5-horsepower engines.
+Small electric motors should have at least 0.5 hp, while gasoline-powered options can benefit from as much as 5 hp engines.

 Again, it’s important to consider the power source.
-For working primarily on renovation projects, an electric air compressor usually suffices.
-When taking tools on the road to remote locations, it might be worth considering a gas-powered compressor.
+If you’ll be working mostly on renovation projects, an electric air compressor will likely suffice.
+But when taking tools on the road to remote locations, a gas-powered compressor might be worth considering.

 Portable air compressors have varying maximum pressures, which are measured in pounds per square inch.
-Some might pressurize to 120 psi, while others can produce up to 150 or even as high as 180 psi.
-Users can adjust the pressure with the regulator, checking the pressure gauge to adjust it to the correct pressure.
+Some might pressurize to 120 PSI, while others can produce up to 150 or even as high as 180 PSI.
+Users can adjust the outgoing pressure with the regulator knob, checking the pressure gauge to adjust it to the correct pressure.

 Maximum pressure is important to keep in mind because some tools require more pressure to work properly.
-For instance, most impact wrenches won’t operate until they reach 60 psi or so.
+For instance, most impact wrenches won’t operate until they reach 60 PSI or so.
 Some nail guns may also require a bit more pressure.
-While a nail gun may have a working range of 90 to 120 psi, driving long nails into extremely wet or dense wood might require maximum pressure.
-That said, as a general rule, most compressors with more than 120 psi will typically be fine for projects around the house or workshop.
+While a nail gun may have a working range of 90 to 120 PSI, driving long nails into extremely wet or dense wood might require maximum pressure.
+As a general rule, most compressors with more than 120 PSI will typically be fine for projects around the house or workshop.

-Of all of the metrics manufacturers provide with their air compressors, airflow may be the most important.
-Described as CFM, this metric explains how much air the operating compressor can put out each minute while still maintaining pressure.
+Airflow may be the most important metric manufacturers provide with their air compressors.
+Measured in CFM, this metric explains how much air the operating compressor can put out while maintaining pressure.

 Essentially, a compressor needs to be able to run and maintain pressure for as long as a tool is in use.
-If a tool drains the pressure out of the tank, work will have to stop and wait for the tank to rebuild enough pressure to operate the tool.
+If a tool drains the pressure out of the tank, work will have to stop and users must wait for the tank to build enough pressure to power the tool again.

-While the proper CFM rating will depend on the tools the DIYer will use, most of the CFM measurements provided are at 90 psi.
-Look for compressors that can maintain at least 2.0 CFM at 90 psi.
+While the proper CFM rating will depend on the tools the DIYer will use, most of the CFM measurements provided are at 90 PSI.
+For basic power tools, such as nailers or staplers, look for a compressor that can maintain at least 2.0 CFM at 90 PSI.

 Additional Features

 Built-in roll cages are steel or aluminum frames that protect the compressor.
-They’re especially helpful in scenarios where a portable compressor could fall from a truck tailgate.
+They’re especially helpful when a portable compressor falls from a truck tailgate or when someone drops a heavy item on it.

 Other additional features include easily operated petcock drain valves that allow for draining a compressor’s water buildup easily, quick-connect adapters, and thermal overload protection.